 What is a Patella Dislocation?

-In a normal knee, your patella is positioned within a groove at the bottom of the femur (thigh bone).
+In a healthy knee, your patella position is within a groove at the bottom of the femur (thigh bone).

-Patella dislocation refers to when the kneecap is completely displaced out of its normal alignment.
+Patella dislocation refers to when the kneecap completely displaces out of its normal alignment.
 The most common direction for a patella to dislocate is outwardly (laterally).
 When this happens, the muscles and ligaments on the inside of the knee become overstretched and damaged.

-Patella subluxation refers to when the kneecap is partially displaced out of its normal position.
+Patella subluxation refers to when the kneecap partially displaces out of its normal position.

 What Causes Patella Dislocation?